MrFox42/minarch/README.md

 - Extended priority list: you can now set an order for races instead of prioritizing one at a time
 - Experimental New Feature: Path optimization.
 Path optimization tries to reduce travel times on the long run, by calculating the shortest path that touches all active digsites, also preferring sites that are closer to each other.
 You can enable it under developer settings, still testing, feedback is welcome!
 - Fix detecting nearest digsite on Outland
+- Create waypoint to digsites related to hidden races if nothing else is available
 - Updated the list of patrons, thank you for the support!

 ### 10.2.11